ionic-enterprise/security-trifecta-vue/README.md

 ### Running on Web (KV Pair)

-Note that `@ionic/storage` also will store key-value pair data in a web based context using a local storage mechanism such as IndexedDB.
+Note that the `Key-Value API` also will store key-value pair data in a web based context using the localStorage API.
 This allows you to use the same code when using `ionic serve` in development that you would also use on your web-mobile application when using Capacitor or Cordova to build your application. **The key-value pair data stored in this way should not be considered secure and should only be used within your development workflow.**

 ### Relational Data Storage

 Secure Storage supports traditional relational database storage for cases where the key-value pair storage is not sufficient.
 When using relational storage, it is up to your application to create and manage the required tables as well as the CRUD operations that your data model requires.

-In this sample, the reltional database information is seperated into several files:
+In this sample, the relational database information is separated into several files:

 - `src/use/database.ts` - handles the overall database schema
 - `src/use/tasting-notes-database.ts` - handles the Tasting Notes related CRUD operations